man holding tablet in farm

 Existing wills, shareholder agreements, and trust arrangements will need thorough review and potentially significant revision.

-The prospect of a large portion of a family legacy being subject to tax can be disheartening and necessitate difficult family conversations.
+The prospect of part of a family legacy being subject to tax may lead to sensitive discussions and a need for careful planning.

 Taking proactive and comprehensive financial planning will be essential to navigate these changes.